Arcitec/discord-flatpak-rpc-bridge/README.md

 - To be more specific, only a single socket proxy service will be running, and it handles *all* multi-application connections between the two bridged sockets.
-- Furthermore, this bridge fully supports the appearance and disappearance of the Host target socket at `/run/user/1000/discord-ipc-0`, meaning that you're welcome to close and reopen your native Discord client as much as you want without ever losing the socket connection for your running Flatpak apps.
+- Furthermore, this bridge fully supports the appearance and disappearance of the Host's target socket at `/run/user/1000/discord-ipc-0`, meaning that you're welcome to close and reopen your native Discord client as much as you want without ever losing the socket connection for your running Flatpak apps.
 - If anything attempts to connect to the Flatpak socket location while Discord